Air Conditioner Repair Checklist

 - Switch off power totally at the breaker or external lever.

 - Clear plant debris around the AC.
 Once you’ve gotten rid of all the refuse within a two-foot range, you can use a paint brush or vacuum to gingerly remove dirt from the unit’s fins.
-Distorted fins can also hurt effectiveness, so you can attempt to straighten them with a dinner knife.
+Distorted fins can also hurt effectiveness.

 - Use a hose nozzle to gingerly clean the fins from inside the equipment.
 Be careful to avoid getting water on the fan motor.